gbdev/pandocs/content/External_Connectors.md

 ` 5   SCK  green  Shift Clock`\
 ` 6   GND  blue   Ground`

-Note: The original gameboy used larger plugs (unlike pocket gameboys and newer), linking between older/newer gameboys is possible by using cables with one large and one small plug though.
+Note: The original Game Boy used larger plugs (unlike pocket gameboys and newer), linking between older/newer gameboys is possible by using cables with one large and one small plug though.